Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The turn around point on the Spray River Loop is at the bridge

-Redearth Creek
+5. Redearth Creek

 Difficulty: Hard

 If you cross-country ski up Redearth Creek for 12.9 km you will reach Shadow Lake Lodge.
-The last three kilometres are NIT track set.
+The last three kilometres are NOT track set.
 While the lodge is a lovely spot to spend a few days, there is the option hardy skiers to ski up and down in a day.
-If you’re going to do that, I’d recommend you continue for a kilometre past the lodge so you can enjoy a great view of Mt.
-Ball above Shadow Lake.
-Count on a long but rewarding day if skiing.

-If you get a clear day the views of Mt Ball at Shadow Lake are stunning
+Beautiful cross country skiing in Banff National Park - if you get a clear day the views of Mt Ball at Shadow Lake are stunning

-If you get a clear day the views of Mt Ball at Shadow Lake are stunning
+Beautiful cross country skiing in Banff National Park – if you get a clear day the views of Mt Ball at Shadow Lake are stunning

-Goat Creek and Spray River Trail
+6. Goat Creek and Spray River Trail

 Difficulty: Moderate

-The first part of the trail doesn’t normally get track set but once you meet up with the Spray River trail, you should enjoy track-set trails.
+The first part of the trail doesn’t normally get track set, but once you meet up with the Spray River trail, you should enjoy track-set trails.
 It’s one of the prime cross-country ski day trips in Alberta, but getting back to your starting point above Canmore may be the crux of the outing.

-Castle Junction
+7. Castle Junction

 Difficulty: Easy